amitshekhariitbhu/android-interview-questions/README.md

         ```
         Note: For a full explanation of the <b>describeContents()</b> method see [StackOverflow](https://stackoverflow.com/questions/4076946/parcelable-where-when-is-describecontents-used/4914799#4914799).
         In Android Studio, you can have all of the parcelable code auto generated for you, but like with everything else, it is always a good thing to try and understand everything that is happening.

-* What is Singleton class?
-    - A singleton is a class that can only be instantiated once.
-This singleton pattern restricts
-    the instantiation of a class to one object.
-This is useful when exactly one object is needed
-    to coordinate actions across the system.
-The concept is sometimes generalized to systems
-    that operate more efficiently when only one object exists, or that restrict the instantiation
-    to a certain number of objects.
-[Wikipedia](https://en.wikipedia.org/wiki/Singleton_pattern)
 * What are anonymous classes?
 * What is the difference between using `==` and `.equals` on a string?
 * How is `String` class implemented?
 Why was it made immutable?